Nowra Bridge project - Princes Highway upgrade

 • 8am to 1pm, Saturday.

-How will the new bridge be built?
+How was the new bridge built?

 The river is too shallow on the southern side to allow the use of a large barge for piling works.
-The temporary platform allows the piling rig, crawler cranes and other heavy plant and equipment to operate safely to build the new bridge.
+The temporary platform allowed the piling rig, crawler cranes and other heavy plant and equipment to operate safely to build the new bridge.

 What is piling and why is it required?